 Many people contracted the virus as a child, like I did.
 I had to deal with my first cold sore outbreak around the age of seven (my guess is from sharing a cup or straw with someone).
 The outbreaks got worse and became more painful as I got older.
 Over the years I’ve tried all kinds of over-the-counter pharmaceutical crap to treat cold sores.
 What a waste of money!

 Cold sores can show up on the mouth, face, inside the nose or inside the mouth (a canker sore).
 Conventional medicine claims there is no cure, but doggone-it, I’m cured!
 Just call me the poster child of home remedy miracles.
 M’kay?

+This is what I did to stop getting cold sores and fever blisters.
+These are natural cures — home remedies do work against cold sores!
 My cold sore outbreaks completely stopped altogether in May of 2010.
 I’ll tell you how in just a sec.
 Let’s first rewind to 2009.
 This when I learned to manage the cold sores successfully:

 A. I reduced outbreak time to only 2-3 days instead of a week or more.